 Starting a new project around your house and yard can be daunting, especially when it’s for something as important as setting up your yard drainage system properly.
-Here at French Drain Man, we have over 35 years of experience in the drainage industry and we’re going to show you how to bury downspouts by providing 5 tips for success.
+French Drain Man will show you how to bury downspouts and provide insider tips from veteran contractors.
+So let’s get started!

+One of the biggest mistakes we see out in the field is not burying the gutter downspouts far enough from the house.
 Never just run your buried downspout 10 feet away from the house.
 Big box stores sell pieces that are 10 feet in length, and that can be very misleading for consumers.
-Instead, get the water far away from your house.

 The farther your buried downspout is from your home, typically, the more fall you’re going to get.
 That means that you’re going to empty the downspout line and it’s not going to hold a lot of water.
 Closer to the house, the ground is really flat, and the downspout line is going to stay full of water.
 If you can get the line out far enough, you will empty the entire drainage system.
 When winter comes, there is no water in the line to freeze up.